Geography of New Zealand: Coastal wetlands

 Wetlands support the greatest concentration of wildlife out of any other habitat.
 New Zealand has six sites covering almost 551 km2 that are included in the List of Wetlands of International Importance (Ramsar sites), including the Whangamarino Wetland.

-A recent global remote sensing analysis suggested that there were 1191 km² of tidal flats in New Zealand, making it the 29th ranked country in terms of tidal flat area.
+A 2016 global remote sensing analysis suggested that there were 1191 km² of tidal flats in New Zealand, making it the 29th ranked country in terms of tidal flat area.

 Climate

 The main geographic factors that influence New Zealand's climate are the temperate latitude, with prevailing westerly winds; the oceanic environment; and the mountains, especially the Southern Alps.
 The climate is mostly temperate with mean temperatures ranging from 8 C in the South Island to 16 C in the North Island.
 January and February are the warmest months, July the coldest.
 New Zealand does not have a large temperature range, apart from central Otago, but the weather can change rapidly and unexpectedly.
 Near subtropical conditions are experienced in Northland.